MAME GLITCH LIST

 dick

-smith electronics (tamiya
+electronics (tamiya

-planetary gearbox and electronic stuff-but you've gotta know what ya
+gearbox and electronic stuff-but you've gotta know

-want!)
+what ya want!)

 academy

-models (for the wheel!! r/c cars not yet available in oz though.
+models (for the wheel!! r/c cars not yet available

-they make great plastic model kits)
+though. they make great plastic model kits.
+Update: Sadly it

 CONTACT

-I f you have any suggestions or queries, please email me at:
+If you have any suggestions or queries, please email me at:

 |